githrahat/cross-lingual-ner-nordic-project/README.md

 Fine-tuned model weights (~700 MB each) are produced as a side effect of running the notebooks and are not stored in this repository due to size limits.
-Unfortunately, we were not albo to selve it ourselves.
+Unfortunately, we were not albo to solve it ourselves.